 - No motorized watercraft or vehicles.
 Launching or landing of motorized watercraft on our beaches is prohibited.
 Negligent operation of any vessel or watercraft on or near our beaches is also prohibited.
 Motorized vehicles may not be operated on the beach except as authorized by the Town.

-- Crossing over or onto private property.
+- No crossing over or onto private property.
 To get to the beach by way of private property is not permitted.
 Access to the beach is by way of SIPOA boardwalks or areas designated for that purpose.
 SIPOA boardwalks can be identified by their numbers 1 through 9.
-Click here to see the location of the boardwalks.
+Click here to see the location of the boardwalks labeled 1 through 9.

 - Beach towels, bathing suits, and other clothing.
 These should not be hung on or draped over exterior railings of homes or villas.